ColbyMuseum/export_align/README.md

 # export_align

-Generate linked open data from the Embark collections management system using a CSV export template and CSV on the Web.
+A CSV to JSON-LD pipeline, generates IIIF Presentation manifests and Linked Art data from CSV files.